In vitro maturation

 What is in vitro maturation (IVM)?

-IVM stands for in vitro maturation.
-The expression “in vitro” is used for procedures that happen in dishes or test tubes outside the body.
+IVM stands for In Vitro Maturation.
+The expression in vitro is used for procedures in dishes or test tubes outside the body.

 "With IVM we collect your eggs before they mature.
 The eggs are placed in a special culture medium overnight to mature.
 After approximately 24 hours, we fertilise the now mature eggs with sperm and transfer them into your uterus."